bweir/slit/tutorials/hello_c/README.md

 Now compile your program with `gcc`.

     $ gcc hello.c
+    gcc: error: hello.c: No such file or directory
+    gcc: fatal error: no input files
+    compilation terminated.

 Hey, it compiled!
 It will create an executable at `./a.out`.
 Let's run it!

     $ ./a.out
+    /bin/sh: 1: ./a.out: not found

 Nothing!
 That's right, absolutely nothing. it doesn't do anything, but the minimum requirement of having a `main()` function is satisfied.